French Guiana: Slavery and abolition

+Early colonial failures

-Bill Marshall, Professor of Comparative Cultural Studies at the University of Stirling wrote of French Guiana's origins:
+Bill Marshall, Professor of Comparative Cultural Studies at the University of Stirling, wrote of French Guiana's origins:

 Île du Diable (Devil's Island) was the site of a small prison facility, part of a larger penal system by the same name, which consisted of prisons on three islands and three larger prisons on the mainland.
 This was operated from 1852 to 1953.

 In addition, in the late nineteenth century, France began requiring forced residencies by prisoners who survived their hard labour.
 A Portuguese-British naval squadron took French Guiana for the Portuguese Empire in 1809.
 It was returned to France with the signing of the Treaty of Paris in 1814.
 Though Portugal returned the region to France, it kept a military presence until 1817.

 After French Guiana was established as a penal colony, officials sometimes used convicts to catch butterflies.
 The sentences of the convicts were often long, and the prospect of employment very weak, so the convicts caught butterflies to sell in the international market, both for scientific purposes as well as general collecting.

+Shifting sovereignty and border disputes

 A border dispute with Brazil arose in the late 19th century over a vast area of jungle, resulting in the short-lived, pro-French, independent state of Counani in the disputed territory.
 There was some fighting among settlers.
 The dispute was resolved largely in favour of Brazil by the arbitration of the Swiss government.

 The territory of Inini consisted of most of the interior of French Guiana when it was created in 1930.
-It was abolished in 1946, the year that French Guiana as a whole was formally established as an overseas department of France.
 In 1936, Félix Éboué from Cayenne became the first black man to serve as governor in a French colony.

+World War II

-During World War II and the fall of France to Nazi German forces, French Guiana became part of Vichy France.
+During World War II and the fall of France to German forces, French Guiana became part of Vichy France.
 Guiana officially rallied to Free France on 16 March 1943.
 It abandoned its colony status and once again became a French department on 19 March 1946.